 The new law was written by Assemblyman Bill Quirk and signed by Governor Jerry Brown, who is known as a dog lover.
 Under the new law, a spouse can petition the court for sole or joint custody of a pet in a divorce.
 The judge must consider a number of factors, including which spouse provided food, water, veterinary care, protected shelter, and whether there are any claims of animal cruelty or harm.
 The new law also allows for one spouse to make a request that one person in the marriage care for the animal while the divorce is ongoing.
 The new law in California allows the court to acknowledge that for many people, a pet is a member of the family and should be treated with more care by the court than an inanimate piece of personal property.

 If you and your spouse are fighting over the custody of your pet, an experienced divorce attorney can help.
 In order to present the best case for pet custody, evidence is vital to your case.
 Collect records of veterinary visits, receipts for food, toys, and boarding, and any other records that prove that you are a significant caretaker for your pet.
 This will allow a lawyer to make the best possible arguments for why you deserve custody of your pet after a divorce.

 Call or Contact Us Today

-To learn more about the new pet custody laws in California or for an expert review of your divorce case, call or contact the Law Office of Bradley S. Sandler today.
+To learn more about the new pet custody laws in California or for a review of your divorce case, call or contact the Law Office of Bradley S. Sandler today.